A working family farm

 Regenerative agriculture aims not just to maintain the land, but to improve it by continually returning vital nutrients to the soil.
 Instead of monoculture (one crop, such as corn, planted at a time), we aim to plant mixed crops (so, a cover crop of red clover mixed with the corn).
 Instead of fertilizers and pesticides, we are working to plant crops that can be tilled back into the land, and making use of non-chemical solutions such as compost tea.
 Rotating mixed groups of livestock (cows, sheep, pigs, poultry) through the fields adds nutrients from manure and improves the soil balance.

-In 2023, we’re beginning our biggest experiment yet—taking our two largest fields (around the Bed & Breakfast) back from the farmers who’ve been keeping them open for us by planting them with traditional monoculture crops.
+In 2023, we began our biggest experiment yet—taking our two largest fields (around the Bed & Breakfast) back from the farmers who’ve been keeping them open for us by planting them with traditional monoculture crops.
 For a small farm like ours, farming acreage of this size is a real challenge—but we’re finally ready to give it a try!
-We’re planning a combination of mixed grazing, pollinating wildflower combinations, and cover crops along with corn and sunflowers.
+We’re working with a combination of mixed grazing, pollinating wildflower combinations, and cover crops along with corn and sunflowers.
 We’re also hoping to establish some traditional hedgerows to divide the fields into grazing paddocks—those will incorporate fruit and nut trees as well as brush plants.

 Updates!